 Take the lifts up and ride down

 Lifts re-open in Vaujany on 3 July until 29 August giving access to the entire terrain.
 This includes the unbelievable, death defying 32kms of non-stop downhill tracks on the Megavalanche circuit, the longest in the world.

 Vaujany’s fantastic lift system, which now runs three times per hour, links in perfectly to the Alpe d’Huez MTB circuit.
 You can jump on the big, fast queue-less cable car every morning and in no time find yourself faced with a mind boggling selection of downhill thrills to choose from.

 The slopes opposite Vaujany have now become the firm venue for the French Four Cross, Trial Championships aka the Mondial du VTT and various enduro races... testament to just how good these tracks have become!
-The three days of death-defying riding make great viewing and when the champs clear out; why not test yourself on the top tracks in France for mountain biking?
+The three days of death-defying riding make great viewing and when the champs clear out; why not test yourself on a top track in France for mountain biking?

 The terrain has enough to put any rider through their paces; with over 2500m of height loss.
 From technically demanding and steep downhill sections crossing meadows, glaciers and undergrowth to more gentle trails on the Bourg d’Oisans plain for family rides.